-These responsibilities are assigned to the Compliance Officer of the Company, who is a BOC employee and operates under an Outsourcing SLA Agreement between CISCO and BOC Group Compliance.
-Since the absorption of BOCAM by CISCO in February 2023 a dedicated Regulatory Compliance officer and a dedicated AML Compliance officer have been onboarded to CISCO from the BOC Group.
-The responsibility of compliance tasks has been therefore shifted from BOC to CISCO and the Company is in the process of altering the SLA agreement between CISCO and the BOC Group Compliance.
-The actions performed by this function include, inter alia, the oversight of the Company's employees' personal transactions on a daily basis, the daily oversight of significant client transactions, the implementation of Anti-Money Laundering procedures, the performance of client due diligence and the preparation of the Annual Compliance Officer monitors the Company's compliance with MiFID and all relevant CySEC Laws and Circulars.
+Since the absorption of BOC Asset Management ("BOCAM") by CISCO in February 2023 a dedicated Regulatory Compliance officer and a dedicated Anti-Money Laundering ("AML") Compliance officer have been onboarded to CISCO from the BOC Group.
+The actions performed by this function include, inter alia, the oversight of the Company's employees' personal transactions on a daily basis, the daily oversight of significant client transactions, the implementation of Anti-Money Laundering procedures, the performance of client due diligence and the preparation of the Annual Compliance and Anti-Money Laundering reports that are submitted to the BoD and to CySEC.
+Moreover, the Compliance Officer monitors the Company's compliance with MiFID and all relevant CySEC Laws and Circulars.